top of page

 CHAINGANG

-Over the spring and summer months, ARCC runs a Tuesday evening Chaingang on an out and back route between Bramhope and Addingham.
+Over the spring and summer months, ARCC runs a Tuesday evening Chaingang on an out and back route between Adel and Addingham.
 This will be a fast-paced ride, aimed at improving race strength and skills.

 What is a Chaingang?

 A staple of race training, a Chaingang (or paceline, if it’s a single line of riders) is when a group of cyclists work together to hold a much higher pace than they could do individually.
-It requires good handling and awareness, as well as a reasonable level of fitness.
+It requires good bike handling skills and awareness, as well as a reasonable level of fitness.
 The riders will rotate on the front of the group, sharing the workload, and benefitting equally from the draft.
 This means riding in close proximity, often at high speed…as such, communication between riders and good bike handling is key for a safe experience.
 It’s a technique you often see the pro’s using in Team Time Trials, during breakaways, or when a team is chasing down a break.

 Group Etiquette